mavlink/MAVSDK-docs/en/guide/offboard.md

 ## Velocity Setpoints

 The API provides methods to set velocity and yaw components using the NED frame (`set_velocity_ned()`) and the body frame (`set_velocity_body()`).
-The difference is that NED is relative to an absolute co-ordinate system (North, East, Down) while Body frame is relative to the vehicle orientation (front, right, down).
+The difference is that NED is relative to an absolute co-ordinate system (North, East, Down) while body frame is relative to the vehicle orientation (front, right, down).

-The NED frame is used to move towards, or face the vehicle in, a specific compass direction.
-Body frame is usually used for tasks where the vehicle needs to deviate from a current path (e.g. to avoid an obstacle) or to rotate the vehicle at a specific rate.
+The NED frame is used to move towards a specific compass direction or face the vehicle in a specific compass direction.
+Body frame is usually used for tasks where the vehicle needs to *deviate* from the current path (e.g. to avoid an obstacle) or to rotate the vehicle at a specific rate.
 Movement up/down is the same in either frame.

+The following sections provide some common usage examples.

 ### Move in Compass Direction